I didn't build this from a business plan.

 Somewhere in the first few weeks, something started to shift.

-A few years ago, I was earning more than I ever thought I would.
+A few years ago, I was earning six figures for the first time in my life.
 The kind of money where people stop asking if you're okay because they assume you must be.
-Here's what successful actually looked like: I had alarms set during the night — not to wake up, but to check work messages.
+Here's what successful actually looked like: I had alarms set during the night, not to wake up but to check work messages.
 I had panic attacks before walking into the office.
 I told no one.
 Because I'd gotten so good at saying "I'm fine" that I couldn't tell the difference between coping and collapsing.

-And the only thought I had was: how long has it been like this?
+Then someone I trust asked me how long it had been like this.
+I didn't have an answer.
+That question broke something open.
 So I walked away.
 The job, the salary, all of it.
 And then I fell apart properly.
 There were weeks where the biggest thing I did was move from the bed to the couch.
 I was supposed to be the one who had it together.

 So I did what any desperate person does.
 I tried everything.
 Therapy was part of the picture.
 But I also needed something concrete for the day-to-day.
-I spent two months pulling apart the research — CBT, behavioral activation, habit science.
+I spent two months pulling apart the research.
+Small habits.
+Daily structure.
+Nothing fancy.
 Tested everything on myself.
 Most of it was garbage.
 But some of it actually stuck.

 Somewhere in the first few weeks, something started to shift.
 Not fixed.
 That's not how it works.
 But functional.
 Making decisions.
 Getting out of bed with a reason to.
 Doing things because I wanted to, not because I was supposed to.
-By the end of the month, things felt clearer than they had in a long time.
+It took me months of trial and error to piece it together.
+The program is what I wish had existed then, compressed down.